languagess/.github/profile/README.md

 ## 🚀 Getting Started

-To get started, explore the repositories for each language and follow the provided resources and projects.
+To get started, explore the repositories for each language/framework and follow the provided resources and projects.

 Happy coding! 🎉